 Villa Bordeaux sits directly above one of the few sections of the Fira cliff where the old donkey path is still used daily by locals rather than tourists, and a 7am walk down takes you through a working cliff community that the cruise-day crowd never sees.
 The descent ends at the old port, where the first fishing boats are coming in with the morning catch.

-Chef Jérôme Coustillas runs La Colline, Santorini's only French fine dining restaurant, from a terrace overlooking the caldera.
+Chef Jérôme Coustillas runs La Colline, a dedicated French fine dining restaurant, from a terrace overlooking the caldera.
 The menu bridges French technique with Greek and Mediterranean ingredients.
 In a destination where most hotel restaurants serve variations of the same grilled seafood, a dedicated French kitchen with a named chef sets Villa Bordeaux apart.
 Reserve for sunset; the terrace books out nightly in season.

 Aqua, Aeolus, Terra, Lava.
 Each suite is named for an element and styled accordingly.
 Mplusm Architects restored the 19th-century Cycladic shell and layered in contemporary interiors by Box Architects.
 The landscape was designed by Helli Pangalou of ELandscape.
 At four suites, the property functions like a private house.
 When one suite books, a quarter of the hotel's inventory is gone.